vrurg/raku-Vikna/docs/md/Vikna/Widget.md

   * if the widget doesn't have any invalidations registered

 When drawing is possible, new canvas is created by `begin-draw` method and passed to widget method `draw`.
 When it's done `end-draw` is invoked with the same canvas object which is then set as widget's `$.canvas`.
 At the end widget flattens canvas, as described in [Canvas Flattening](#Canvas Flattening).

+At the widget first ever redraw `$.initialized` is kept and `Event::InitDone` is dispatched.

+`Event::Redrawn` is dispatched always.

 ### `to-top(Vikna::Widget:D $child)`